jnelken/react-native-youtube/README.md

 * `modestbranding`: This parameter lets you use a YouTube player that does not show a YouTube logo.
 Default `false`.
 * `controls`: This parameter indicates whether the video player controls are displayed.
 Supported values are `0`, `1`, `2`.
 Default `1`.
 [More information](https://developers.google.com/youtube/player_parameters?hl=en#controls)
 * `showinfo`: Setting the parameter's value to false causes the player to not display information like the video title and uploader before the video starts playing.
 Default `true`.
 * `origin`: This parameter provides an extra security measure for the IFrame API.
+Adding this can help prevent your app being auto-blacklisted (receiving the "restricted from playback on certain sites" error) by videos with blacklists.

 ## Events